bryanwweber/orbital-mechanics-notes/the-orbit-equation/elliptical-orbits.md

 ## Period

 :::{margin}
 Interestingly, there is no formula to calculate the perimeter of an ellipse.
-This was discussed recently by [Stand Up Maths](https://youtu.be/5nW3nJhBHL0), where I first found out about it.
+This was discussed recently by Matt Parker on [Stand Up Maths](https://youtu.be/5nW3nJhBHL0), where I first found out about it.
 :::

 The period of the elliptical orbit can be found in terms of the semi-major and semi-minor axes.
 The area of an ellipse is given by: